-We’re facing a future where 5G, virtual and augmented reality, artificial intelligence and IoT are transforming technology and cabling infrastructure.
+We’re facing a future where 5G, virtual and augmented reality (AR), artificial intelligence (AI) and IoT are transforming technology and cabling infrastructure.
 These technologies are quickly taking data volume and data rates to levels we’ve never seen before.

-Data centers are experiencing revolutions, too, so they can keep up with increased connectivity and the bandwidth demands of these new technologies and applications.
-Data traffic volume is rising when it comes to internal data center traffic, traffic entering and exiting the data center, mobile traffic, enterprise IT data and more.
+Data centers are evolving to keep pace with increased connectivity and bandwidth demands of new technologies and applications.
+When it comes to internal data center traffic (traffic entering and exiting the data center, mobile traffic, enterprise IT data, etc) is also rising.

-Today’s data centers need to be fast, dense, scalable, cost effective and energy efficient.
+Today’s data centers must be fast, dense, scalable, cost effective and energy efficient.
 For these reasons, speeds are transitioning from 40G to 100G and emerging 400G Ethernet technologies.
-(Although 400G links aren’t widely deployed yet, adoption will grow quickly in the coming years to ensure ultra-fast, high-performing data centers.)
+Although 400G links aren’t yet widely deployed, adoption will grow quickly in the coming years to ensure ultra-fast, high-performing data transmission.

-As data center speeds increase, cable performance becomes increasingly critical to ensure link quality – which is why data center fiber is becoming crucial.
-Fiber cabling is the only network infrastructure solution that can support data rates of 50G and beyond; therefore, the equipment responsible for transporting and carrying signals will rely on data center fiber.
+As data center speeds increase, cable performance is increasingly critical to ensure link quality.
+Fiber cabling is the only network infrastructure solution capable of supporting data rates of 50G and beyond meaning the equipment responsible for transporting and carrying signals will very likely rely on data center fiber.

-Fiber is becoming the go-to option for data center architecture because it offers greater bandwidth and error-free transmission over longer distances and is immune to noise (EMI/RFI).
-Its smaller size and weight (as compared to copper cables) mean it takes up less space in cable trays, raised floors and racks, allowing for maximized usage data center square footage.
+With greater bandwidth and error-free transmission over longer distances combined with noise immunity (EMI/RFI) and smaller size/weight (vs copper cables) fiber takes up less space in cable trays, raised floors and racks, allowing for maximum use per square foot.

 - When it comes to data center fiber, will your data center require singlemode, multimode or a combination?

-- Which connector will be best suited to interface with your equipment MPO/MTP or LC connectors?
+- Which connector is best suited to interface with equipment MPO/MTP or LC connectors?

-- What fiber termination method will offer the best compromise between cost, performance and scalability?
+- What fiber termination method offers the best compromise between cost, performance and scalability?

-The DCX ODF is ideally suited to manage data center fiber for a few important reasons:
+The Belden DCX Optical Distribution Frame System (DCX ODF) is being deployed in stadiums, broadcast environments and data centers to manage fiber connections and is ideally suited to manage data center fiber for a number of important reasons:

-- It protects incoming and outgoing cables so they aren’t bent or crushed – and performance issues won’t occur as a result.
+- Protect incoming and outgoing fiber cables to protect physical cable structure and ensure performance.
 From the time the fiber cable enters the DCX frame, it’s routed and protected until the patch cord exits the other side.

-- Use any termination method: MPO trunk cables, multi-fiber trunk cables with LC connectors, fusion splicing with pigtails or splice-on connectors.
+- Use any termination method including MPO trunk cables, multi-fiber trunk cables with LC connectors, fusion splicing with pigtails or splice-on connectors.

-- Easy polarity management thanks to flippable cassettes that maintain port numbering sequence.
-This prevents performance errors when used upside down.
+- Easy polarity management with flippable cassettes designed to maintain port numbering sequence, preventing performance errors when used upside down.
 This simple polarity management method (using Type A cassettes with Type B trunks) prevents errors in system design and lowers inventory costs.

-- The ability to futureproof functionality.
-New infrastructure (housing, cabling, etc.) isn’t needed when migrating from Base-12 to Base-8, Base-16 or Base-24 connectivity.
-If a data center begins migration to 40G or 100G, for example, and needs to install Base-8 equipment, Base-8 cassettes can be installed alongside Base-12 cassettes without losing real estate.
+- Futureproof functionality as infrastructure (housing, cabling, etc.) isn’t needed when migrating from Base-12 to Base-8, Base-16 or Base-24 connectivity.
+For data centers migrating to 40G or 100G, for example, Base-8 cassettes can be installed alongside Base-12 cassettes without sacrificing real estate.

-High-density solutions that can support high fiber counts while also providing scalability (the ability to support more fiber connections in the future) are critical to maintain data center reliability and operations.
+High-density solutions designed to support high fiber counts while accommodating increased fiber connections in the future are critical to maintain data center reliability and operations.